Exposure to Toxicity

 In the modern world, indoor air is becoming increasingly trapped — and pollution outside will eventually work its way inside.

-Living downwind from sources of pathogens — such as garbage processing, water treatment, and industrial areas can lead to pathogens spreading and affecting air quality in surrounding areas.
+It’s also risky to live downwind from sources of pathogens — such as garbage processing, water treatment, and industrial areas — which can lead to pathogens spreading and harming air quality in surrounding areas.

-At some point in your life, moving to a less-polluted area may be just what you need to feel your best.
+At some point in your life, moving to a less-polluted area may be exactly what you need to feel your best.

 NOTE: While it’s solid advice to breathe better air — do not wait to begin your healing journey until you can find “perfect” air.
 For one thing, that’s getting harder to find on planet earth, but secondly, you CAN improve your health wherever you are.